 guides students to additional resources or learning activities that could help them

 helps students to feel a sense of accomplishment.

-makes it clearer to students what the educational goals of the course are, for example whether greater emphasis is placed on familiarity with the literature or on competence.
+makes it clear to students what the educational goals of the course are, for example whether greater emphasis is placed on familiarity with the literature or on competence.
 Students should be able to see how marks are arrived at in relation to the criteria, so as to understand the criteria better in future.
 They should be able to understand why the grade they got is not lower or higher than it actually is.
-One way to do this is to use the sentence stems: “You got a better grade than you might have done because you…” and “To have got one grade higher you would have had to …”.
+One way to do this is to use the sentence stems: “You received a better grade than you might have done because you…” and “To have got one grade higher you would have had to …”.